The Fall of Math

 The Fall of Math is the debut album by the instrumental post-rock band 65daysofstatic, released on September 20, 2004, through Monotreme.

-It contains what is arguably their most famous track, "Retreat!
-Retreat!".
+Release

 The album spawned two singles, both released after the album.
 While "Retreat!
 Retreat!" was a standard CD single release featuring two b-sides, "Hole" was released as a 7-track EP with a length of almost thirty minutes.
 Both tracks were accompanied by promotional videos.

+"Retreat!
+Retreat!" samples a voice of Matt Dillon from the 1992 film Singles ("This negative energy just makes me stronger, we will not retreat, this band is unstoppable!").
+The music video for "Retreat!
+Retreat!" was produced by Media Lounge.
+An unusual time signature 10/4 is used in the middle of the song.

 The song "Aren't We All Running?" appeared in the initial trailer for the video game Binary Domain.